Club America Logo

 Los Estudiantes Logo 1916

 The emblem consists of a monogram formed from two ornate glyphs.
 The “C” and “A” overlap but are very readable because of the thin lines with which the capital letters are drawn.
 They are done in Old English, with thickenings, expansions, and spikes.
-Although they are small, they significantly change the configuration of the signs, turning them into an elegant logo.
+Although small, they significantly alter the signs’ configuration, turning them into an elegant logo.

 1917 – 1918